East Cowes Castle: John Gage Prendergast Vereker, 5th Viscount Gort (1895 – 1902)

-It was reported in 1895 that the castle had been given away as a Christmas gift to John Vereker, by his father.
-He would later become 5th Viscount Gort and it was intended that East Cowes Castle would become his seaside residence.
+It was reported in 1895 that the castle had been given as a Christmas gift to John Vereker, by his father.
+He later became 5th Viscount Gort and it was intended that East Cowes Castle would become his seaside residence.
 His wife, Eleanor Surtees, was the heiress of novelist Robert Smith Surtees and owner of Hamsterley Hall, near Newcastle Upon Tyne.

 Like his father, Vereker was in the service of the 4th Brigade, South Irish Division, Royal Artillery, gaining the rank of captain.
-He also held the office of Justice of the Peace for the Isle of Wight, as well as Justice of the Peace for County Durham, He succeeded as the 5th Viscount Gort as well as the 5th Baron Kiltarton of Gort.
+He also held the office of Justice of the Peace for the Isle of Wight, as well as Justice of the Peace for County Durham.
+He succeeded as the 5th Viscount Gort as well as the 5th Baron Kiltarton of Gort.

-Viscount Gort died in 1902, leaving £79,000 in his will.
+John Gort died in 1902, leaving £79,000 in his will.
 This included giving his wife Eleanor, use of East Cowes Castle for the rest of her life, although ownership of the castle was to be held in trust for his second son, the future 7th Viscount Gort.
-He left his Tottenham Court Road estate and his house at No. 1, Portman Road, London in trust for his eldest son, the new 6th Viscount Gort.
+He left his Tottenham Court Road estate and his house at No. 1, Portman Square, London in trust for his eldest son, the 6th Viscount Gort.

-Lady Gort retained ownership of Hamsterley Hall in her own right.
+Eleanor Gort retained ownership of Hamsterley Hall in her own right.
 She went on to marry Colonel Starling Meux Benson, formerly of the 17th Lancers, in 1908.
 Both she and her new husband died in 1933.